-The cougar (Puma concolor), also referred to as mountain lion, puma, deer tiger, red tiger, and “tigre” (Spanish) has the largest geographic range of any native terrestrial mammal in the Western Hemisphere, from Canada, through the United States, Central and South America to the southern tip of Chile.
-Cougars are found in a broad range of habitats, in all forest types as well as lowland and montane desert.
+The cougar (Puma concolor), also referred to as mountain lion, puma, deer tiger, panther, catamount, leone (Spanish), and "el tigre" (Spanish) has the has the largest geographic range of any terrestrial mammal in the Western Hemisphere, from Alaska to the southern tip of Chile.
+Cougars are found in a broad range of habitats, in all forest types, as well as steppe grasslands and montane desert.
 Their range spans 28 countries, with their presence being uncertain in Uruguay.
 The cougar is native to Argentina, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, United States, Uruguay and Venezuela.

 A Species Under Threat

 Outside of Canada, Mexico, Peru, and the U. S. (where hunting regulations are in place), cougars are protected across much of their range.
-Hunting is prohibited in most of Argentina and all of Brazil, Bolivia, Chile, Colombia, Costa Rica, French Guiana, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Suriname, Venezuela and Uruguay.
+Hunting is prohibited in northern Argentina and all of Brazil, Bolivia, Chile, Colombia, Costa Rica, French Guiana, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Suriname, Venezuela and Uruguay.
 Cougars are still bounty hunted in southern Argentina.
 Policing poaching in rural areas remains problematic, and illegal killing of cougars is common and widespread.

 How We're Helping

-Now in its eleventh year, the Teton Cougar Project , a joint Panthera - Craighead Beringia South initiative, uses radio collars to track and gather ecological data on the cougar population of Jackson Hole, Wyoming, and the southern Greater Yellowstone Ecosystem.
-This data helps Panthera understand cougar population dynamics, cougar interactions with competing carnivores, as well as with humans, and provides important baselines for our long-term cougar conservation programs.
+Now in its thirteenth year, the Teton Cougar Project (TCP) employs cutting-edge technology combined with intensive field methods to track and gather ecological data on the cougar population north of Jackson, Wyoming, in the southern Greater Yellowstone Ecosystem.
+These data provide Panthera an understanding of cougar population dynamics, habitat selection, and cougar interactions with competing carnivores necessary for our long-term cougar conservation programs.
 Further, the Teton Cougar Project is revealing the secret social lives of cougars through innovative technology, work that may rewrite our understanding of the social ecology of this species.
-The TCP works with a wide variety of cooperators to succeed in this study area, including the Wyoming Game and Fish Department, Grand Teton National Park, the U.S. Forest Service, the U.S. Fish and Wildlife Service, the U.S. Geological Survey, and several private landowners and local non-government organizations.
+The TCP works with a wide variety of cooperators to succeed in this study area, including Craighead Beringia South, the Wyoming Game and Fish Department, Grand Teton National Park, the U.S. Forest Service, the U.S. Fish and Wildlife Service, as well as private landowners and local non-government organizations.